Fair Trade on Peruvian textiles enterprises as a path for social development for women and ancestral techniques preservation.

 Within Peru, and Lima, there are small businesses which want to generate an impact on society.
 These businesses want to act as Fair Trade- related enterprises through programmes to support future workers in learning new and modern techniques as well as giving the opportunity for recognition for their work.
 They also aim to make workers part of a team and through enhancing their work-skills to help change their lives.

-For the full manuscript online please click here
+For the full manuscript (Word doc) please click here